Who are we?

 Chief Operating Officer ATHYS Recovery Services - Paris

-Xavier is graduated with a MBA from EDHEC Business School, entrepreneur, was partner at Idea Marketing in Lausanne, leader at the promotion of luxurious brands in sports and culture; co-founder of the biggest company in agroforestry in the Caribbean, Amazon Caribbean Guyana Ltd. He received a prize from the UNDP for the Millennium Development Goals for his contribution to indigenous communities.
+Xavier is graduated with a MBA from EDHEC Business School, entrepreneur, was partner at Idea Marketing in Lausanne, leader at the promotion of luxurious brands in sports and culture.
+Co-founder of the biggest company in agroforestry in the Caribbean, Amazon Caribbean Guyana Ltd. He received a prize from the UNDP for the Millennium Development Goals for his contribution to indigenous communities.
 Has been Honorary vice-Consul for France in Guyana and Ambassador for the UN Global Compact in the Caribbean.
 He is business partner with Bcomp Sa, pioneer in flax fibre development to substitute carbon fibre.

 He is the director of Operations of Athys Resources Services Paris, which promotes global reforestation programmes.

 Augustin holds a Master’s degree in Geology from Ecole Supérieure de Géologie de Nancy.
 He is a Geologist, specialist in the knowledge of soils and a passionate naturalist.
 He realised several missions as lead Geologist in many fields: gold mining industry, forestry and agroforestry.
 He was at the core of human and environmental issues linked to the production of mineral raw material and to the restoration/ reforestation of mining exploitation or agricultural zones.
 Augustin is the focal point for all environmental and ecosystem aspects of the whole of the projects of the FFF group.
+Currently involved in sustainable viticulture projects, Augustin continues to provide technical support to Amasisa's projects.

 Athys Recovery Services - Latin America and Caribbean (LAC) Regional Manager